List of reportedly haunted paintings: The Scariest Picture on the Internet (REAL)

 An early internet creepypasta, a video from the 2000s titled The Scariest Picture on the Internet (REAL), claimed to show a portrait that had been painted by a Japanese woman shortly before committing suicide.
 The text accompanying the video claims that people who stared into its eyes for more than five minutes had also killed themselves.

 I Can't Be a Bride Anymore

-A 1999 painting titled I Can’t Be a Bride Anymore by Yuko Tatsushima became attached to one of the poems from a 1919 poetry collection named "砂金" (sangō), titled "Tomino's Hell", with claims that the painting was cursed, even though the painting and the poem were created independently.
+A 1999 painting titled I Can’t Be a Bride Anymore by Yuko Tatsushima became attached to one of Yaso Saijō's poems from a 1919 poetry collection named "Sakin" (砂金), titled "Tomino's Hell", with claims that the painting was cursed, even though the painting and the poem were created independently.
 The red and black scratched painting depicts a figure of a woman with an elongated neck.
 Tatsushima has stated that most of her paintings are self-portraits, and often incorporate themes of sexual abuse, nuclear holocaust, and borderline personality disorder.